-The Joint Cotton Industry Bale Packaging Committee, which represents all seven segments of the industry, develops bale packaging material specifications which USDA adopts as a requirement for loan eligibility.
-A component part of the bale packaging specifications since 1991 is a requirement that bagging that is cut to obtain samples must be patched.
-Parties responsible for sample holes must insure a bale is merchantable prior to shipment to another party.
-In addition. bale heads must be fully covered and all other large holes or tears must be patched.
-Bales must be cleaned prior to patching to prevent contamination, and small areas of exposed cotton due to reasonable wear and tear must be clean.
-Bales must be patched using a material which will adequately protect the bale, yet not create contamination.
+The Joint Cotton Industry Bale Packaging Committee develops bale packaging material specifications, which USDA adopts as a requirement for loan eligibility.
+Part of the Specifications since 1991 under Section 2.1 General Requirements has been a clause covering the patching of bagging cut to obtain samples.
+Parties responsible for sample holes must insure the bale is merchantable prior to shipment from the warehouse.
+In addition, bale heads and all large holes or tears must be fully covered.
+Bales must be cleaned prior to patching to prevent contamination.
+Small areas of exposed cotton due to normal wear and tear must be clean.
+Bales must be patched using a material that will prevent contamination concerns while adequately protecting the cotton lint inside the bale.